matthew1809/event-sourced-cart/Readme.md

 This is a simple shopping cart API in node built using event sourcing.

 Events are sent to Redis and RabbitMQ.
+You must have these running.

 ## Concepts
 https://www.npmjs.com/package/eventstore is used for the event store.